TestDrivenDesign/pytorch-flask-REST-server/readme.md

 export FLASK_DEBUG=1
 flask run

+/upload endpoint takes post requests with image sent via multipart form with key of file.

 issues and roadblocks:

 error handling only for bad requests, when using try except block when calling model goes straight to exception need to remedy this.